STUDIO & PROCESS

 Every artwork is created slowly, by hand.

-Layers are built, allowed to rest, then refined.
-Surfaces are worked and reworked, responding to light, shadow, and depth.
-Forms are guided by geometry, but softened through touch.
+Layers are built, allowed to rest, then refined — with surfaces worked and reworked in response to light, shadow, and depth.

 Decorative 3D wall relief textured artwork with abstract design in a neutral colour scheme